MGMT 3010: An Introduction to Global Entrepreneurship

 This program is open to University undergraduate students in good academic standing, with a minimum GPA of 2.5 at the time of application.
 The application process is competitive, and space is limited.
 Meeting the minimum requirements does not guarantee acceptance.

-Students are housed at a conveniently-located hotel in each city.
+Students are housed in homestays for the duration of the overseas program.
 Students will share a room with one or two classmates of their same gender.
 Because networking and community-building are key parts of the program, students will not have the option of a single room.
 Guests are not permitted during the program.
-Breakfast daily, a welcome dinner, and a closing dinner are provided.
+Breakfast will be provided daily at your homestay.
+Lunch and dinner will be provided most days of the program as well, either with your homestay hosts or with the class group.

 Cost estimate (Summary)